 Now, let’s look at the edited copy!

 That’s all I have for you!
-I hope that after reading this, you will start to avoid committing such language errors in your SW!!
+I hope that after reading this, you will start to avoid committing these 5 common language errors in your Situational Writing!!

 Thank you for taking time to read through and happy writing!